adsabs/adsabs.github.io/actions/_posts/2015-02-09-visualize.md

 Mouse over a circle to read information about the paper, or drag a square around a number of circles and click on the green "submit filter" button below the graph to limit your search results to the selected papers.

 * ####Find newly popular papers
-The default graph shows the read count (the number of times a paper has been accessed in the ADS in the last 90 days) as the y-axis value.
+The default graph shows the [recent views]({{site.baseurl}}/actions/analyze#recent-views)(the number of times a paper has been accessed in the ADS in the last 90 days) as the y-axis value.
 In general, graphs will show a trend of decreasing reads over time as an article ages.
 If any paper has a higher read count than predicted by the general trend, it might be worth investigating further.

 ##Word Cloud